deveshsainii/deveshsainii/README.md

 <!-- About -->
 <h2 align="center">🚀 About Me</h2>
 <p align="center">
-  🔭 Data Pipeline Automation (NLP + Big Data)<br>
+  🔭 Building & automating scalable Cloud Infrastructure (AWS / Azure)<br>
-  🌱 Learning: Apache Spark • Airflow • Advanced Data Modeling<br>
+  🌱 Learning: Kubernetes • Terraform • Site Reliability Engineering practices<br>
-  👯 Open to: ETL/ELT • Cloud Data Integration • ML Projects<br>
+  👯 Open to: DevOps • SRE • Cloud Infrastructure • Platform Engineering roles<br>
-  🤝 Connect for: Data Architecture • Analytics • Workflow Automation<br>
+  🤝 Connect for: CI/CD Pipelines • Infrastructure as Code • Observability & Monitoring<br>
   📝 Writes at  <a href="https://deveshsaini.in/blog">deveshsaini.in/blog</a> <br>
-  ⚡ Fun fact: I love optimizing queries & workflows for speed!
+  ⚡ Fun fact: I love automating anything I have to do more than once!
 </p>

 ---